AxSRockS/AxSRockS/README.md

 🚀 **Alexis Leonel Vedia**
 **Frontend Developer & UX/UI Designer** | React + TypeScript Specialist
 Passionate about solving technical challenges and designing intuitive experiences.
 I combine design expertise with clean code to build scalable, user-centered products.
+I also have a strong aptitude for logic and error solving.

 ---